What Voice Dialogue Is

 Voice Dialogue is a method for giving voice to our various selves, also known as inner selves, parts, sub-personalities and energy patterns, and include archetypes.

 Our selves make up who we are.
 We have primary selves (which together form our ego or what we call our ‘personality’) and disowned selves (our shadow).
-We also have selves we’re simply not conscious of, and there are selves we’ll develop throughout our lives.
+We also have selves we’re simply not conscious of, and there are selves that will emerge throughout our lives.

 How our selves are configured in us determines how we experience our lives.